jorritvm/stocks_dashboard/README.md

 * quantmod package (Yahoo OHLC API)
 * querying rapidapi using httr & rjson
 * plotly for interactive charts
+* using env files for secrets

 ## Todo
 * Show portfolio performance using modified Dietz method
+* Dockerize

+## How to install the dashboard
+* Clone the repo
+* Restore the RENV environment (currently built using R4.2.2)
+* Run setup scripts
+* Run app.R

+More information is to be found in `doc/stock_dashboard_documentation.pptx`

 ## Features & screenshots
 The tool can list currencies exchange rates: